 At 2to3days we find the roles closer to full-time hours receive fewer applications.
 Usually, someone looking for a part-time schedule is likely to require at least a full day off a week.
 Squashing a full-time role into three or four days is not the answer.

-Use the list below to create a job advert that will instantly appeal to our mothers.
-Referring to school hours, term-time working or offering August off shows immediately that you understand the challenges mothers face.
+Use the list below to create a job advert that will instantly appeal to our candidates.
+Referring to school hours, term-time working or offering August off shows immediately that you understand the challenges women face.
 Help them see their career future with you.

 - Shorter days: offering school hours working or flexibility in start or finish time can make all the difference.